makerdao/community/content/en/learn/governance/module-dciam.md

    b) If no, do nothing.
 3. Set the Debt Ceiling to equal current debt usage + Target Available Debt, capped at the Maximum Debt Ceiling value.

-In practice, this means that calling the `exec` method will always set the Debt Ceiling to equal the current debt usage + Target Available Debt if this operation _decreases_ the Debt Ceiling.
-If this operation will _increase_ the Debt Ceiling then it will only execute if the Ceiling Increase Cooldown has expired.
+In practice, the `exec` method will always set the Debt Ceiling to equal the current debt usage + Target Available Debt.
+If this operation would _increase_ the Debt Ceiling, then it will only execute if the Ceiling Increase Cooldown has expired.

 ## Tutorial